-Aerosol emissions have changed aeross the world rather than in China aloneglobally during 2013-2019, not only in China but also in regions such as those in Australia, South Asia, Southeast Asia, North America and, Europe, which affectand Australia, affecting climate in both locallocally and remote regions remotely.
-Figure 1 also shows the changes in climate variables in Australia due to changes in other regions except China.
-The resulting from aerosol emission changes in these regions.
-Emission changes in other regions except China yield an overall decrease in precipitation by 0.06 mm day-1, an increase in temperature by 0.06 °C, and a decrease in relative humidity by 0.67%.
-In particular, North America and Europe Among them, aerosol emission changes, to some extent, contribute to in South Asia and Southeast Asia yield the largest responses, with a decrease in precipitation (by 0.0408 mm day-1), an increase in temperature (by 0.0406 °C), and a decrease in relative humidity (by 0.87%.
-Emission changes in North America and Europe contribute to a decrease in precipitation by 0.04 mm day-1, an increase in temperature by 0.04 °C, and a decrease in relative humidity by 0.41%) attributed to other regions (except China),%, although the these responses are mostly insignificant (Fig. 1).
+Aerosol emissions have changed across the world rather than in China alone during 2013-2019, such as those in Australia, North America and Europe, which affect climate in both local and remote regions.
+Figure 1 also shows changes in climate variables in Australia due to changes in other regions except China.
+The aerosol changes in other regions except China yield a decrease in precipitation by 0.06 mm day-1, an increase in temperature by 0.06 °C and a decrease in relative humidity by 0.67%.
+In particular, North America and Europe emission changes, to some extent, contribute to the responses in precipitation (-0.04 mm day-1), temperature (0.04 °C) and relative humidity (-0.41%) attributed to other regions (except China), although the responses are mostly insignificant (Fig. 1).